vitaly-t/connection-string/README.md

 See also [WiKi Pages] for more examples and documentation.

+* **Browsers**

+TypeScript is the recommended way to include this library into a web application.
+Otherwise, you will have to [Browserify] file `dist/src/index.js`.

 ## API

 When parsing a connection string, via the function or class constructor, you can pass in optional object `defaults`,